 Malaysia’s capital is a vibrant hub of cutting-edge tech, lush green parkland, bustling shopping spaces and a reverential love of its past.
 Visitors to this stunning city, in the heart of the country’s mainland, can expect a heady mix of good food, stunning sights and stories to take back home with them.

-While any city has tons to see and do, Kuala Lumpur can be savoured over the course of a 48-hour stay, with plenty of highlights, not least the Batu Caves north of the city, or any number of natural wonders beyond its borders.
-Here are a few recommended places to visit during a fleeting Kuala Lumpur love affair.
+While Kuala Lumpur has tons to see and do, the good thing is that it can be savored over the course of a 48-hour stay, with plenty of highlights.
+And speaking of the highlights or must see places in Kuala Lumpur, here are a few recommended places to visit during your trip:

 While it’s an obvious choice, what many visitors don’t realise is that the Petronas Towers are much more than a looming ode to Malaysia’s business savvy.
 Not only are they handsome and photogenic, but they’re also surrounded by immaculately kept parkland.
 Thoughtfully, that park’s been laid out with vantage points clearly signposting the best angles for snaps of the towers, while glittering Lake Symphony makes for joyous picnic company.